davelens/dotfiles/README.md

 Neovim will use coc.nvim for now.
 I'm not completely sold on it as it seems bloated and has features currently present in ALE.
 The alternative will be to use [Shougo/deoplete.nvim](https://github.com/Shougo/deoplete.nvim) in combination with [autozimu/LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim) and the solargraph LS for Ruby.

+### YCM and macos < 10.10
+If you're on a version of macos lower than 10.10, chances are that the YCM component failed to compile.
+I got this fixed with [a helpful SO answer](http://stackoverflow.com/questions/29529455/missing-c-header-debug-after-updating-osx-command-line-tools-6-3#answer-29576048).

 ## Vim plugins
 I use `vim-plug` to manage my plugins.
 Remember to call ```:PlugInstall``` in Vim to install all included plugins, prior to all subsequent steps here.